Introduction

 Note: The Disaster Recovery System uses an Secure Socket Layer (SSL) based communication between the Master

 Agent and the Local Agent for authentication and encryption of data between the CUCM cluster nodes.
 DRS makes use of the IPSec certificates for its Public/Private Key encryption.
-Be aware that if you delete the IPSEC truststore (hostname.pem) file from the Certificate Management page, then DRS do not work as expected.
+Be aware that if you delete the IPSEC truststore (hostname.pem) file from the Certificate Management page, then DRS does not work as expected.
 If you delete the IPSEC-trust file manually, then you must ensure that you upload the IPSEC certificate to the IPSEC trust-store.
 For more details, refer to the certificate management help page in the Cisco Unified Communications Manager Security Guides.

-- Select the IPSEC pem Certificate.
+- Select the

-- Once open select Regenerate and wait until you see the Success pop-up then close pop-up or go back and select Find/List.
+- Once open, select Regenerate and wait until you see the Success pop-up, then close pop-up or go back and select Find/List.

 - After all Nodes have regenerated the IPSEC certificate then restart services.